roncterry/lab_env_tools/README.md

 **txz** | xz compressed tar archive and not split

-### create-archive.sh
+### create-vm-archives.sh

 **Intro**:

-This scripts create an archive of a specified directory or archives of a comma delimited list of soecified directories (one archive per directory in the list)..
-A file containing md5sums of the files corresponding to the archive will also be created.
-This should be run from the directory that contains the directories that you want to archive.
+This scripts create archives of all VM directories inside a course directory.
+This should be run from inside the course VM directory (i.e. **/home/VMs/SOC101/** for a course named SOC101).

 **Usage**:
 ```
-create-archive.sh <directory>[,<directory>,...] [<archive_format>]
+create-vm-archives.sh [<archive_format>]
 ```
 **Detailed Description**: